 Electrical Engineering (EE)

 EE 101 Electrical Engineering Skills (3) Electrical engineering subjects in a skill acquisition context at the freshman level.
 Learning, creative problem solving, brainstorming, technical information assimilation, and presentation skills development.
-Repeatable two times.
-A-F only.
+Repeatable.
 DP

-EE 160 Programming for Engineers (4) (3 Lec, 1 3-hr Lab) Introductory course on computer programming and modern computing environments in C with an emphasis on algorithm and program design, implementation, and debugging.
+EE 160 Programming for Engineers (4) (3 Lec, 1 3-hr Lab) Introductory course on computer programming and modern computing environments with an emphasis on algorithm and program design, implementation, and debugging.
 Includes a hands-on laboratory to develop and practice programming skills.
+Restricted to engineering freshmen and sophomores.
 A-F only.
-Pre: MATH 241 (or concurrent) or MATH 251A (or concurrent) or consent.
+Pre: Math 140 or equivalent or consent.

-EE 196 Freshman Project (V) Freshman level individual or team project under EE faculty direction and guidance.
+EE 196 Freshmen Project (V) Freshman level individual or team project under EE faculty direction and guidance.
 This project provides early student entry into EE hands-on project activity providing practical skills, EE subject exposure and experience.
 Second semester freshman standing required.
-Repeatable unlimited times.
-CENG, EE, and PREN majors only.
-A-F only.
+Repeatable.
 Pre: consent.

 EE 211 Basic Circuit Analysis I (4) (3 Lec, 1 3-hr Lab) Linear passive circuits, time domain analysis, transient and steady-state responses, phasors, impedance and admittance; power and energy, frequency responses, resonance.
-A-F only.
-Pre: MATH 243 (or concurrent) or MATH 252A (or concurrent), and PHYS 272 (or concurrent); or consent.
+Pre: MATH 243 (or concurrent) and PHYS 272 (or concurrent), or consent.
 DP

 EE 213 Basic Circuit Analysis II (4) (3 Lec, 1 3-hr Lab) Laplace transforms and their application to circuits, Fourier transforms and their applications to circuits, frequency selective circuits, introduction to and design of active filters, convolution, and state space analysis of circuits.
 A-F only.
-Pre: 211, and MATH 244 (or concurrent) or MATH 253A (or concurrent); or consent.
+Pre: 211 or consent.
+Co-requisite: MATH 244.
 DP

 EE 260 Introduction to Digital Design (4) (3 Lec, 1 3-hr Lab) Introduction to the design of digital systems with an emphasis on design methods and the implementation and use of fundamental digital components.
-Pre: 160 or 110 or ICS 111 or consent.
+Pre: 160 or consent.

-EE 315 Signal and Systems Analysis (3) Discrete-time and continuous time signals and systems, linear systems, convolution, Fourier series, Fourier transform, sampling.
-Pre: 213 and either MATH 244 or MATH 253A; or consent.
+EE 315 Signal and Systems Analysis (3) Discrete Fourier transform, Fourier series, Fourier transform, Laplace transform.
+Fast Fourier transform, analysis of linear systems.
+Pre: 213 and MATH 244 or MATH 253A, or consent.

 EE 323 Microelectronic Circuits I (3) Semiconductor structures, operating principles and characteristics of diodes and amplifying devices.
 Their application as circuit elements in building basic digital, analog, and integrated circuit subsystems.
-Pre: 213.
+Pre: 213 and 324.
 DP

 EE 323L Microelectronic Circuits I Lab (1) (1 3-hr Lab) Experiments on linear and logic properties of diodes and transistor networks.
 Pre: 213.
 Co-requisite: 323.
 DY